Modified Measles Virus (MV-NIS) for Children and Young Adults With Recurrent Medulloblastoma or Recurrent ATRT

+Patients in the second arm will receive a one-time administration of MV-NIS.
 Patients will be closely monitored for 30 days after injection, and then followed for evaluation of 6 month progressive free survival and overall response rate.

 Open to people ages 12 months to 39 years

 The patient must have failed at least one prior therapy - surgery followed by high dose chemotherapy with stem cell rescue or multi-modality therapy of surgery, radiation and chemotherapy - prior to study registration.
 Patients must have fully recovered from the acute toxic effects of all prior chemotherapy, immunotherapy, or radiotherapy prior to entering this study.

 o Myelosuppressive chemotherapy: Patients must have received their last dose of known myelosuppressive anticancer chemotherapy at least three weeks prior to study registration or at least six weeks prior if nitrosourea.

-For biologic agents that have a prolonged half-life, the appropriate interval since last treatment should be discussed with the Study Chair prior to registration.
+- For biologic agents that have a prolonged half-life, the appropriate interval since last treatment should be discussed with the Study Chair prior to registration.

-o Monoclonal antibody treatment: At least three half-lives must have elapsed prior to registration.
+- Monoclonal antibody treatment: At least three half-lives must have elapsed prior to registration.
 Such patients should be discussed with the study chair prior to registration.
 For bevacizumab, patients must have received last dose ≥ 32 days prior to study registration.

-o Bone Marrow Transplant: Patient must be:
+- Bone Marrow Transplant: Patient must be:

 Patients must have: